hicks2evan/personal-website/_posts/2020-10-15-trivial-analytics.md

 It looks like there are some entity labels that we can rule out.
 "ORDINAL", "CARDINAL", and "NORP" appear to be presenting an issue already.
 At this point, one might start to wonder if it is less about entity labels we don't care about, and more about the few we *do* care about.

-Interestingly, the first appearance of a topic that feels truly "trivial" in nature is "The Clue Crew" with 363 occurrences in questions.
+Interestingly, the first appearance of a topic that feels truly *trivial* in nature is "The Clue Crew" with 363 occurrences in questions.
 Looking closely to see how it is labeled, "The Clue Crew" (the group from the Nancy Drew childrens book series) is an "ORG".
 Glancing through some of the common labels, it looks like we might care about "PERSON", "ORG" and "WORK_OF_ART" at least as a start.

 ```python